Combine all filling ingredients in a medium saucepan and stir to combine.

 Add the melted butter, brown sugar, egg, vanilla extract, and salt, mixing after each addition.

-6 tbsp unsalted butter, 1 large egg, ½ cup light brown sugar, 1 tsp salt
+6 tablespoon unsalted butter, 1 large egg, ½ cup light brown sugar, 1 teaspoon salt

 Add in flour a little at a time until dough pulls away from the sides of the bowl.
 Dough should still be tacky and still stick to the bottom of the bowl, so don’t add more flour than necessary!